SRDdev/GitMentor/README.md

 ## 🛠️ Tooling

 - **PythonCodeParser:** Deterministic AST parser that resolves imports, calculates cyclomatic complexity, nesting, impact graphs, and unused imports.
-- **MermaidGenerator:** Converts parser output into dependency/class diagrams and complexity heatmaps.
+- **MermaidGenerator:** Converts parser output into dependency/class diagrams and complexity heatmaps (see `docs/DIAGRAMS.md` for usage).
 - **GitOps:** GitPython wrapper that handles unborn HEAD repos, safe branching, diffs, and commits for the Tactician and Scribe.

 ## 📊 Workflow